luisgls/SSB_selection/README.md

 Also, use the Data file provided in synapse labeled as Data2.zip.
 It contains updated transcript information.

 ## Genomes
-To get hg19 fasta genome, you can download it from USSC:
+To get hg19 fasta genome, you can download it from UCSC:
-]

 ```{bash
 wget http://hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/hg19.fa.gz